Site news

 Returning students click here and follow the instructions.

-The semester runs from August 12 to December 13.
+The semester runs from Jan 6 to May 9.
 Make sure you have all coursework completed, including the semester exam, by the end of the semester.

 SVS CONTACT INFORMATION